Soumyadeep-des/Janus-XR/README.md

 -Immersive Experience-
 The gallery can reproduce lighting, ambient noise, and realistic room acoustics to maximize immersion, making users feel as if they are within an actual art museum.
 Such a VR gallery unites visual design with interactive technology to provide an immersive way of experiencing art — perfect for education, entertainment, and digital exhibitions.

+2. Game Room Zone-
+overview~
+The Game Room Zone is a dynamic VR hub featuring strategy, reflex, and sports-based mini-games that showcase the full potential of immersive interaction.

+-3D Chess
+A modern twist on the classic strategy game, 3D Chess allows users to pick up, move, and place chess pieces using hand tracking or VR controllers.
+The pieces are fully animated, and the game is played on a three-dimensional board that users can walk around, offering different perspectives and deeper immersion.
+The intuitive controls and spatial gameplay make the experience feel both natural and engaging.

+-Gun Shoot
+Gun Shoot is a reflex-based VR shooting game where players use realistic gestures or controllers to aim and shoot at targets.
+It includes multiple difficulty levels and different types of targets such as static, moving, and timed ones.
+The game is designed to help improve hand-eye coordination, precision, and reaction time while offering a fun and challenging experience with visual and audio feedback.

+-Volleyball
+Volleyball in VR offers a highly interactive and physics-driven multiplayer sports experience.
+Players can serve, pass, and spike the ball using motion-based controls, replicating real-world movements.
+The court is designed for dynamic gameplay with accurate ball physics, making the experience feel authentic and competitive whether playing solo or with others.